Pet Movement Legislation

 Requirements for Importing Cats and Dogs from the United Kingdom to Turkey

-All cats and dogs entering Turkey must be microchipped before receiving a rabies vaccination.
-The microchip must comply with ISO 11784/11785 standards.
+All cats and dogs must be microchipped before receiving a rabies vaccination.
+The microchip must comply with ISO 11784/11785 standards and must be readable at inspection.

 Rabies Vaccination